-1. Students are responsible for understanding and following university policies and procedures, including the Student Code of Conduct, and for abiding by all applicable state, federal, and local laws.

-- 2. University email is the primary means by which the university communicates with students; therefore, students are responsible for reading all official communications delivered to their university email address. - 3.
-Students who are offered admission to Virginia Tech and choose to matriculate have a continuing duty to report to the Office of Student Conduct any arrests or convictions, other than minor traffic violations, as well as any protective orders issued against them.
-This duty applies regardless of where the arrest occurred and regardless of whether the university is in session at the time of the arrest or conviction.
-Students must notify Student Conduct in writing, using the Arrest Disclosure and Conviction Form, within 10 business days of the incident that led to their arrest or within five business days of the incident that led to their conviction.
+- Students are responsible for understanding and following university policies and procedures, including the Student Code of Conduct, and for abiding by all applicable state, federal, and local laws. - University email is the primary means by which the university communicates with students; therefore, students are responsible for reading all official communications delivered to their university email address. - 3.
+Students who are offered admission to Virginia Tech and choose to matriculate have a continuing duty to report to the Office of Student Conduct any summons received, arrests, conviction, or issuance of a protective order, other than for minor traffic violations.
+Additionally, students who are offered admission to Virginia Tech and choose to matriculate have a continuing duty to report to the Office of Student Conduct any Emergency Protective Order (EPO), Preliminary Protective Order (PPO), Protective Order (PO) or Emergency Substantial Risk Order (ESRO) issued against them.
+This duty applies regardless of where the arrest summons/conviction/order occurred and regardless of whether the university is in session at the time of the arrest/summons/conviction, or issuance of a protective order.
+Students must notify Student Conduct in writing, using the Court Action Disclosure Form within 10 business days of the arrest/summons or within five business days of their conviction of a crime or issuance of a beforementioned order.
 Failure to comply with this continuing duty may result in disciplinary action under the Student Code of Conduct.